leoheck/mangoh-red/README.md

 # mangoh_red
-MangOH Red project ported to Kicad
+[MangOH Red](https://mangoh.io/mangoh-red-resources) project ported to Kicad

+It is a work in progress.